Installing and getting started with Perl

 In this part you will learn how to install Perl on Microsoft Windows and how to start using it on Windows, Linux or on a Mac.

-You'll get directions to set up your development environment, or in less grandious words: which editor or IDE to use for writing Perl?
+You'll get directions to set up your development environment, or in less grandiose words: which editor or IDE to use for writing Perl?

 We will also see the standard "Hello World" example.

-In order to get started visit the website of DWIM Perl and follow the link to download DWIM Perl for Windows.
+In order to get started visit the website of Strawberry Perl and follow the link to download it.

 Go ahead, download the exe file and install it on your system.
 Before doing so, please make sure you don't have any other Perl installed.